hartenfels/21-Advent-2015/advent21.md

 library 'cpptest.so'`!
 Why can't Perl see the function right in front of its face?

+Well, C++ allows you to create multiple functions with the same name, but different parameters, kinda like `multi` in Perl 6.
+You can't actually have identical names in a native library though, so the compiler instead mangles the function names into something that includes the argument and return types.
-Well, in C++, all functions are like `multi sub`s in Perl 6, and the compiler figures out which one to call by mangling their name into something that has the argument types encoded into it.
-Since I compiled the library with `g++ -g`, I can get the symbols back out of it:
+Since I compiled the library with `g++ -g`, I can get the symbols back out of
+it:

 ```bash
 $ nm cpptest.so | grep holler
 0000000000000890 T _Z6hollerPKc
 ```

+So somehow `_Z6hollerPKc` stands for “a function called holler that takes a `const char*` and returns `void`.
 Alright, so if we now tell NativeCall to use that weird gobbledegook as the function name instead:

 ```Perl6
 sub holler(Str) is native('cpptest') is symbol('_Z6hollerPKc') { ... }